gladcow/dash/contrib/auto_gdb/README.md

 Contains debugger instructions to execute during attach: loads python code and executes it for the objects we want to investigate.

 ## log_size.py
 Contains definition of the gdb command log_size.
-After loading of this script it can be called from gdb command line or other gdb scripts.
+After this script loads it can be called from gdb command line or other gdb scripts.
 Command params:
 `log_size arg0 arg1`
 `arg0` - name of object whose memory will be written in log file